-Jillian folded her arms as her mother pulled into the high school parking lot.
+Jillian crossed her arms as her mother pulled into the high school parking lot.
 The morning bell rang, and Jillian groaned.
 “New High School, first day of Senior year, and I’m late for class.”

 Jillian rubbed her forearm.
 “Which TV show?”

 “The big blue robot,” said Camilla.
 “Begins with an L sound?”

 “Look at that guy’s shirt.”
 Camilla pointed at a student jogging to the school doors.
 When he stopped to stuff a bulky book into his backpack, Jillian saw a blue robot on his shirt.
 “Is that LuLu‘s robot?”